 - Staff who have regular contact with customers should receive training on customer care.
 They are at the front line of your business and need to give an efficient, professional image at all times.

-- Sales people should be trained to listen to the customer, so they sell intelligently, not aggressively.
+- Sales people should be trained to listen carefully to the customer and address their specific needs.

-- Everyone in the company should be taught how to handle calls and take basic enquiries.
+- Everyone in the company should be taught how to handle customer calls and take basic enquiries.

 - Make sure all staff understand how it will affect customers if they do not do their job properly.
-For example, production errors could delay the completion of an order.
+For example, production errors could delay a time-sensitive order.

 Lead by example and care for your employees